 - It helps in teaching life skills – the value of money, doing daily chores, cooking, and simple math.

-- It boost their creativity with origami, painting, art, and crafts.
+- It boosts their creativity with origami, painting, art, and crafts.

-- It help them find entertainment beyond electronics with screen free indoor activities.
+- It helps them find entertainment beyond electronics with screen-free indoor activities.

 - It improves their gross motor skills.

-- It develops their problem solving skills and think out of the box solutions.
+- It develops their problem-solving skills and thinking out of the box solutions.

 - It promotes education and learning with fun activities.

 Let’s dive into the list…..
 Don’t forget to bookmark this list of things to do when schools are closed.